sueszli/notionSnapshot/docs/development diary.md

 <br><br>

-## Choosing a strategy to download the content of a Notion page
+## Choosing a strategy to download the content of a Notion page: Scraping

 There are 3 ways to download the content of a Notion page: